icamplis/BIDS-Converter/README.md

 python3 BIDS_converter.py
 ```

-A prompt will appear asking for the path of the raw data directory.
+A prompt will appear asking for the path of the data directory.
 ```bash
 Path name:
 ```

-Enter the path of the raw directory and return.
+Enter the path of the directory and return.
 ```bash
 Path name: /Users/username/.../directory
 ```

-A new file named 'BIDS' containing the new file structure will be created in the same directory as the raw directory, and the raw directory will remain unchanged.
+A new file named 'BIDS' containing the new file structure will be created on the same level as the original directory, and this original directory will be renamed to 'directory'_RAW.